 Due to the loss of the SDW-AFM ground state in LDA after full optimization, the following discussion includes PBE results only.
-As pointed out by Ref. \onlinecite{dft_fix_z_1} and \onlinecite{dft_fix_z_2}, DFT calculations can be comparable with experimental results only if $z_{\mathrm{As}}$ is fixed at the experimental value.
+As pointed out by Refs. \cite{dft_fix_z_1} and \cite{dft_fix_z_2}, DFT calculations can be comparable with experimental results only if $z_{\mathrm{As}}$ is fixed at the experimental value.
 Thus, these calculations were performed with FLAPW without full optimization of lattice parameters.
 Figure \ref{fig_bandstructure} depicts a set of band structures corresponding to different levels of structural optimization.
 Apparently, optimization does not alter significantly the electronic structure around the M point, where two electron pockets were found.
 Moreover, even the size of these electron pockets does not strongly depend on the structural optimization.
-In contrast, the structural relaxation substantially changed the band structure around $\Gamma$ and Z. The main effect of structural relaxation is optimization pushes one of the Fe $3d$-bands toward lower energy (the thicker blue solid line in Fig. \ref{fig_bandstructure}); thus, only the two hole pockets from the rest of the $3d$-bands remains after $z_{\mathrm{As}}$ optimization as well as after full structural relaxation.
+In contrast, the structural relaxation substantially changed the band structure around $\Gamma$ and Z. The main effect of structural relaxation is that optimization pushes one of the Fe $3d$-bands toward lower energy (the thick blue solid line in Fig. \ref{fig_bandstructure}); thus, only the two hole pockets from the rest of the $3d$-bands remains after $z_{\mathrm{As}}$ optimization as well as after full structural relaxation.

 Unlike the NM state, the band structure of SDW-AFM state does not exhibit large variation before and after structural optimization (Fig. \ref{fig_sdw_bs}).
 This can be easily understood since $z_{\mathrm{As}}$ in SDW-AFM state was maintained during structure relaxation.
-We have used the SDW-AFM experimental structure and calculated the band structure with LDA, and there is not much difference between the LDA result and the ones shown in Fig \ref{fig_sdw_bs}, despite of the significant difference ($ 0.5 \, \mu_B$) in the $m_{\mathrm{Fe}}$ found in these calculations.
+We have used the SDW-AFM experimental structure and calculated the band structure with LDA, and there is not much difference between the LDA result and the ones shown in Fig \ref{fig_sdw_bs}, despite of the significant difference ($ 0.5 \mu_B$) in the $m_{\mathrm{Fe}}$ found in these calculations.
 It is then apparent that the fundamental discrepancy between the LDA and the GGA calculations in the previous literature is due to the difference between the structure optimized with LDA and GGA, respectively.
 The full optimization with the PBE exchange-correlation functional does not significantly alter the band structure in the SDW-AFM state, but is crucial to study realistic doping and pressure effects in order to be consistent.